 You’re really still thinking of taking out a cash advance?
 Here’s how you can do it, but your future self will probably thank you if you don’t.

 - Check to make sure your card allows cash advances.
-You can call the phone number on the back of your card to do that.
+You can call the phone number on the back of your card to do find out.

 - Make sure you know how much of your cash advance credit limit is available.
 You can usually see this on a statement, or you could call the phone number on the back of your card.

 - Find or set your PIN.
-This may have come with your card when you got it.
+This may have come with your card when you received it in the mail.
 If not, you will probably have to request it from the issuer by logging into your account online or calling the phone number on the back of your card.
 It might take 7-10 days to get the PIN set up.

 - Understand the terms and fees for cash advances on your card.
 Figure out when you’ll pay it back, and do the math to figure out how much extra money you will be paying for the cash you’re getting.

 - Think about other options so you don’t really have to get cash out with a credit card.

-- If you are really going to do this, go find an ATM and withdraw cash with your card and PIN.
+- If you’ve decided to go through with it, find an ATM and withdraw cash with your card and PIN.
 You might also get charged a fee for using the ATM if it’s in a different network than your bank.

 - Pay back the cash advance back as soon as you can.
-It will start accruing interest right away, so if you don’t pay it back right away the debt could snowball out of control.
+It will start accruing interest immediately, so if you don’t pay it back right away the debt could snowball out of control.